nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 > a system of graphics or symbols, characters and abbreviated expressions, used (for example) in artistic and scientific disciplines to represent technical facts and quantities by convention.
 Therefore, a notation is a collection of related symbols that are each given an arbitrary meaning, created to facilitate structured communication within a domain knowledge or field of study.

-The O is actually the Greek character Omicron and is shorthand for “Order of”.
+The O is actually the Greek character _Omicron_ and is shorthand for “Order of”.
 So, if we’re discussing an algorithm with _O(n)_, we say its _order of_, or rate of growth, is _n_, or linear complexity.

 Why _order_?

 In biology, an order is a taxonomic classification.
 We are in the order of primates. 🐒🦍

 In computer science, an order is a mathematical classification for algorithms.
 We use Big O to measure the rate of growth, or complexity, of algorithms, so algorithms with equivalent complexity are in the same order.
+We will see below that we can also _order_ algorithms as they increase in complexity.

 You will see Big O referred to as asymptotic runtime, or [asymptotic computational complexity](https://en.wikipedia.org/wiki/Asymptotic_computational_complexity).
 This is a fancy way of describing the limits of a function.